Casey Neistat: Public speaking

-Neistat has lectured on topics related to filmmaking and his life experiences including giving public lectures, speaking at The Nantucket Project, and giving a TEDx talk at TEDxParkerSchool.
+Neistat has lectured on topics related to filmmaking and his life experiences including giving public lectures, speaking at The Nantucket Project and giving a TEDx talk at TEDxParkerSchool.

 Personal life

 In 2005, Neistat eloped with Candice Pool in Houston, Texas.
 This marriage lasted about a month and ended with an annulment.
 He later reconciled with Pool and got engaged to her on February 18, 2013.
 On December 29, 2013, Neistat and Pool were married in a Jewish wedding service in Cape Town, South Africa.
 They have two daughters, Francine and Georgie.
-He is Jewish.

 His grandmother Louise Neistat (born Louise Celice Grossman) was a tap dancer and one of the Radio City Music Hall's Rockettes during World War II.
 In 2004, he directed a video in which his grandmother made the "world's greatest french toast", and delivered it to his son, Owen.
 On October 31, 2011, Neistat posted a four-minute short film on YouTube about his grandmother.
 The video opens with him asking his grandmother how many more years she thinks she will put on her annual tap dance show, then inter-cuts various press clippings from her accomplished life with footage from her most recent tap dance show, the focus being the money her tap dancing has raised for cancer research-related charities.
-The video was tweeted by YouTube's official Twitter handle and appeared on numerous news and viral video websites including the Huffington Post.
+The video was tweeted by YouTube's official Twitter handle and appeared on numerous news and viral video websites, including the Huffington Post.
 Twenty-two days after the video was posted, Louise died of natural causes at the age of 92; Neistat wrote her obituary and delivered the eulogy.
+Louis Nye was his great-uncle.

-On May 10, 2019, Neistat announced that he would be leaving New York City and moving to Los Angeles to be with his family, in a video titled, "i'M Leaving NYC Forever..".
+On May 10, 2019, Neistat announced that he would be leaving New York City and moving to Los Angeles to be with his family, in a video titled i'M Leaving NYC Forever...
 On September 14, 2022, Neistat uploaded a video stating he was moving back to New York City.

+Neistat is a part of the ownership group of Angel City FC of the National Women's Soccer League.

+Neistat is an accomplished runner, having finished a marathon in 2:57 and completed three Ironman Triathlons, with at least one of those being completed in less than 12 hours.